Modern Slavery and Human Trafficking Statement

 • We are a certified Living Wage Employer and are working to ensure that our suppliers commit to the same standard.

 • Employee Agreement: Designed to be consistent with the regulatory and legal frameworks that governs our operations and sets out our core values, expectations and acceptable business behaviours.
+This is currently under review and is expected to be re-issued within the next year.

 • Sub-Contractor Onboarding Processes: Our Subcontractor Agreement states that all sub-contractors must comply with ARC's policies and procedures, including our policy on modern slavery and human trafficking.